Nicole-Lamb/reading-notes/Coders-Computer.md

 2) **Syntax Highlighting**
-    - This color codes the different syntax (or set of rules to a language), so that it helps to understand the formatting and not just seeing a garble of code.
+    - This color codes the different syntax (or set of rules to a language), so that it helps to understand the formatting and not just seeing plain blocks of code.

 3) **Extensions**
-    - These allow for even more customization of your text editor with useful tools that can alleviate pain points and provide additional assitance while coding
+    - These allow for even more customization of your text editor with useful tools that can alleviate pain points and provide additional assitance while coding.
     Having a nice amount to choose from provides more flexibility into the coding experience.

 4) **Themes**